Young-Einstein10/jurata_assessment/README.md

 yarn dev or npm run dev
 ```

-- Open [http://localhost:3000](http://localhost:3000) in your browser and type in aby question you have in the search bar.
+- Open [http://localhost:3000](http://localhost:3000) in your browser and type in any question you have in the search bar.

 ![AskMe1](public/askme1.png)